NodeOS/cjktty-patch/README.md

    git apply --whitespace=warn --check < /path/to/cjktty.patch
    ```

+4. Fix patch until there's no failures
-3. Apply the patch:
+4. Apply the patch and let it auto-adjust:

    ```sh
    git apply --whitespace=warn < /path/to/cjktty.patch
    ```

-4. Commit the changes of the patch:
+5. Commit the changes of the patch:

    ```sh
    git add .
    git commit -m "cjktty patch for Linux 4.8.1"
    ```

-5. Extract the patch after applied to the kernel:
+6. Extract the patch after applied to the kernel:

    ```sh
    git diff HEAD~1 -- > cjktty.patch